przytrzask/Bejamas/src/data/products/wooden_dummy_pro.md

 price: 124.99
 excerpt: Something that you trully need, but haven’t know about it yet
 image: images/products/dummy.svg
-description: description: >-
-    Something that you trully need, but haven’t know about it yet.
+description: Something that you trully need, but haven’t know about it yet.
 Multiple winner of Community Awarads.
 tag: master
 ---